syncfusion-content/maui-docs/MAUI/Masked-Entry/Mask-Types.md

 ## RegEx

 The expressions that are generated with regular expressions come under this group.
-For example: alpha numeric values [0-9A-Z].
+For example, alpha numeric values [0-9A-Z].

 ### RegEx mask elements